ziqnnex/smmo-wiki/README.md

 # SimpleMMO Wiki
-Developed by Y0mu in his free time.
+- Website development by Y0mu
+- Item database provided by HugTed

+- Content of pages provided by SimpleMMO community

 ## What is this repository for?
-This is a place to store pages for upcoming SimpleMMO db/wiki page.
+It is a place to store pages, translations and menus for upcoming SimpleMMO wiki/item db website.

+Currently only item db live at [https://www.smmo-db.com/](https://www.smmo-db.com/)